 6 papers written by CRISP researchers accepted

-CRISP researchers of Fraunhofer IGD and of Darmstadt University of Applied Sciences publish in total 6 papers at 12th IAPR International Conference On Biometrics, ICB 2019.
+CRISP researchers at Fraunhofer IGD and Darmstadt University of Applied Sciences publish in total 6 papers at 12th IAPR International Conference On Biometrics, ICB 2019.
 The conference has established itself as a leading international conference in biometrics.
 The conference will have a broad scope and invites papers that advance biometric technologies, sensor design, feature extraction and matching algorithms, analysis of security and privacy, and evaluation of social impact of biometrics technology.
 Topics of interest include all areas of current Biometrics research and applications.

 Accepted papers are

 Suppressing Gender and Age in Face Templates Using Incremental Variable Elimination